 Was this man simply trying to render the pure spirit, essence, and wholeness￼ of What was before him, seen through an altered consciousness?

-i think on this quite a bit now because, as i age, my own consciousness is changing.
+I think on this quite a bit now because, as i age, my own consciousness is changing.
 Dreams are more strange, and so is waking life.
 Perceived reality is at times different, as if I am existing one or two dimensions removed.
 Certain things fade while others come to the fore, as if through a kind of winnowing.
 I feel I am being shown things.

 Others find it harder to relate to me, and I to them.
 Just so you know, I have had my head examined, both physically and metaphorically, and they have found nothing.
+And yes, at times, I have seen a therapist.

-So i must conclude that, if this the beginnings of senility, then it holds a certain clarity of mind on things that were once thought to be unimportant or unfathomable, and a letting go of things not sanguine to the new Now.
+If this the beginnings of senility, then it holds a certain clarity of mind on things that were once thought to be unimportant or unfathomable, and a letting go of things not sanguine to the new Now.

-You may put this down to the midnight musings of an old man.
+You may put this down to the midnight musings of an aging man.
 One who is trying to do his own paintings of a certain landscape, and one who has felt he is on a pathway, at the end of which lies something we all yearn to see.